wiliamsouza/docker-uwsgi/README.md

 You pass with `-e` docker option.

-This source is shiped with a minimal Django project in `volumes/project` to use it for test you need to create and `virtualenv` in `volumes/virtualenv` and run `pip install requirements.txt` in order to install its dependencies.
+This source is shipped with a minimal Django project in `volumes/project` to use it for test you need to create and `virtualenv` in `volumes/virtualenv` and run `pip install requirements.txt` in order to install its dependencies.